vinteo/hass-opensprinkler/README.md

 ### Features

 - Binary sensors for each station to show on/off status
+- Sensors for each station to show status
+- Sensors for water level and last run time
 - Programs as scenes which can be "activated"
 - Stations as switches with individual timers